google/applied-computing-series/ac1/_sources/sql/aggregating.rst

    :language: sql
    :dburl: /runestone/books/published/ac1/_static/bikeshare.db

-   what is the bike number trip count of the bike number with the most trips?
+   what is the bike number and trip count of the bike number with the most trips?
    ~~~~

    ====